March 7, 2017 – 27th Annual Ordinandi Dinner

 The Ordinandi Dinner and Youth Event is now a hallmark of the vocations awareness effort within the Archdiocese of Toronto.
 It is a significant event in the calendar of the Catholic faithful of the Archdiocese and provides a wonderful opportunity to recognize and thank our Ordinandi as well as exposing our Catholic youth to the true meaning of a religious vocation.

 We are grateful for the support and encouragement received from the Cardinal and the Archdiocese.
-We extend our appreciation to Cardinal Collins, St. Augustine’s Seminary, Redemptoris Mater Seminary, Serra House, the Office of Catholic Youth, the Newman Centre, the six Catholic school boards and the independent Catholic schools that participate in the program and to the many faithful, some young and some not so young, who, every year, show their support and encouragement for vocations to religious life by attending.
+We extend our appreciation to Cardinal Collins, St. Augustine’s Seminary, Redemptoris Mater Seminary, Serra House, the Office of Vocations, the Office of Catholic Youth, the Newman Centre, the six Catholic school boards and the independent Catholic schools that participate in the program and to the many faithful, some young and some not so young, who, every year, show their support and encouragement for vocations to the priesthood and religious life by attending.

-We look forward to March 7, 2017 when we will be hosting the 27th Annual Ordinandi Dinner under the continuing guidance and protection of St. Junipero Serra.
+We look forward to March 7, 2018 when we will be hosting the 28th Annual Ordinandi Dinner under the continuing guidance and protection of St. Junipero Serra and our Blessed Mother Mary, Mother of Vocations.